ben-marlin/coinflip/src/main/java/edu/guilford/README.md

 coinLabel = new JLabel(headIcon);
 ```
 Look at the name of the file and compare to the folder structure in your Explorer.
 All your programming stuff is in the `src` folder and in particular your program is in `src/main/java/edu/guilford`.
 But back in `main` there was a fork that went instead to `src/main/resources`.
 If you put your extra files in `resources` all the time, it will be easier to keep track of.

+**Important:** The name of the folder is `resources` NOT `resource`.
+While using path names in this format, the difference is unimportant.
+In a later lesson, we will use language default behavior, so you have to spell things the way Java expects.

+**Important:** One dodge if you have difficulties here is to navigate to the file on your computer and use *Get Info* on a Mac or *Properties* on Windows to find the absolute path.
+While this will work on *your* machine, it will absolutely foul things up on my machine.
+This is because, while your project is saved in something like `C:/Users/ImaStudent/CTIS210/githubclassroom/Project83/`, I will clone your repos en masse and have a path like `c:/Users/benmarlin/Documents/CTIS210/Project83/ImaStudent`.
+We have a way around this later, but for now, stick with our relative path solution.

 Now, after the line where you added the button to the panel, add one that says `panel.add(coinLabel, BorderLayout.CENTER);`.
 This means you've created an ImageIcon for each picture of the coin, then created the coinLabel with one of the pictures, and finally added it to the JPanel.